Testing-Environment/esploro-csv-researcher-loader/explaination.md

 ## Data flow (end to end)

 Manual entry path
-1) User enters Asset ID and one or more files (title, url, description, type id, supplemental).
+1) Stage 1 – user adds one or more rows.
+Each row requires an **Asset ID** and **File URL**; title/description/supplemental are optional.
+2) User chooses **Specify Types of Each File** or **Proceed Without Selecting File Types**.
+The component validates asset IDs via `GET /esploro/v1/assets/{assetId}`; invalid rows are highlighted and sorted to the top.
+3) Stage 2 (when selected) – user picks the file type ID for each row, with options filtered by asset type.
+If Stage 2 is skipped, a default compatible file type ID is applied automatically.
-2) MainComponent builds `temporary.linksToExtract` payload and posts to:
+4) MainComponent groups rows by asset ID, builds the `temporary.linksToExtract` payload(s), and issues `POST /esploro/v1/assets/{assetId}?op=patch&action=add` sequentially.
-   `POST /esploro/v1/assets/{assetId}?op=patch&action=add`.
-3) API acknowledges; files are queued.
-User proceeds to create a set and run the import job.
+5) API acknowledgements surface in the UI.
+The user then creates a Set and runs the "Import Research Assets Files" job in Esploro to finalize ingestion.

 CSV path
 1) Upload CSV (<=10 MB).
 CSVProcessor parses headers/rows with quote/escape handling.
-2) Auto-suggest column mapping for mmsId, remoteUrl, fileTitle, fileDescription, fileType; validate duplicates/required fields.
+2) Auto-suggest column mapping for `mmsId` and `remoteUrl` (required) plus optional `fileTitle`, `fileDescription`, `fileType`; prevent duplicate assignments and raise errors for missing required columns immediately.
 3) Validate fileType values:
    - If values are IDs (exact match against mapping table ids) → OK.
    - Else try exact/fuzzy name match against mapping table target_code → convert to IDs.
-   - If any still unmapped → prompt for manual selection per unique value.
+  - If any still unmapped → collect unique unresolved values, block conversion, and prompt for manual selection before continuing.
 4) Optionally cache pre-state for each unique MMS ID by calling `GET /esploro/v1/assets/{mmsId}`.
-5) For each row: validate asset exists; if URL present, call `POST /esploro/v1/assets/{mmsId}/files` with `{ url, title, description, type }`.
+5) For each row: confirm MMS ID and Remote URL values are present, validate the asset exists, then call `POST /esploro/v1/assets/{mmsId}/files` with `{ url, title, description, type }`.
 6) Fetch post-state and compare: if file counts unchanged and the URL isn’t present, flag as “unchanged”.
 7) Emit results and generate a MMS ID CSV for successful rows; show instructions to create a Set and run the job.

 Data contracts (simplified)
 - AssetFileLink (manual): { title, url, description?, type, supplemental }
-- ProcessedAsset (csv): { mmsId, remoteUrl?, fileTitle?, fileDescription?, fileType?, status, errorMessage?, wasUnchanged? }
+- ProcessedAsset (csv): { mmsId, remoteUrl, fileTitle?, fileDescription?, fileType?, status, errorMessage?, wasUnchanged? }

 ---